scream104/psych596/activities/moderation-mediation/spss/moderation-mediation-instructions-spss.md

 #### Step 0.1 - Start SPSS and import the data

-*If you have installed the PROCESS macro for SPSS, check that you see a menu item under Analyze-\>Regression called "Process v4.0 by Andrew Hayes" - if you installed it before and don't see it now, you may have to run SPSS as an administrator (right-click on SPSS icon and select "run as administrator") -- if you don't have admin access on your computer please join forces with a partner who has the process macro installed already.*
+*If you have installed the PROCESS macro for SPSS, check that you see a menu item under Analyze-\>Regression called "Process v4.1 by Andrew Hayes" - if you installed it before and don't see it now, you may have to run SPSS as an administrator (right-click on SPSS icon and select "run as administrator") -- if you don't have admin access on your computer please join forces with a partner who has the process macro installed already.
+For instructions on installing PROCESS, see [this video, first 4 minutes](https://youtu.be/RqkGMqDU20Q), and here is the link to download PROCESS  [https://www.processmacro.org/download.html](https://www.processmacro.org/download.html)*

 *Data description:* lumos_subset1000plusimaginary.csv is the same file we have been working with before.
 Today we will make use of a fabricated variable called *imaginary\_screensize* which gives the size of the screen on which users complete the tests - this is a simulated variable that is not part of the real dataset.